Jakub3628800/s2t/docs/developer_guide.md

 2. Create a new branch for your feature or bug fix
 3. Make your changes
 4. Add tests for your changes
-5. Run the tests to make sure they pass
+5. Run the tests and pre-commit checks to make sure they pass
 6. Submit a pull request

 ### Pull Request Process

-1. Ensure your code passes all tests
+1. Ensure your code passes all tests and pre-commit checks
 2. Update the documentation if necessary
 3. Add a description of your changes to the pull request
 4. Wait for a maintainer to review your pull request

+## Debugging

+### GTK Debugging

+When working with the GTK interface, you may encounter issues with the main loop or widget hierarchy.
+To debug these issues:

+- Use `--debug` flag to enable debug logging
+- Check for GTK warnings in the console
+- Test with minimal GTK applications to isolate issues
+- Use the GTK Inspector (if available)

+### Audio Debugging

+For audio-related issues:

+- Check ALSA configuration and permissions
+- Verify microphone access
+- Use tools like `arecord` to test audio recording outside of S2T
+- Increase debug logging to see audio device details

+### API Debugging

+When troubleshooting API issues:

+- Verify API key validity
+- Check network connectivity
+- Inspect request/response details with debug logging
+- Use a tool like curl to test API endpoints directly

 ## Coding Standards